kpvdr/qpid-cpp-link-reconnect-through-router/README.md

     ./bld/sender -a amqp://127.0.0.1/link1.test -m 20
     ```

-1. Stop then restart the broker
+1. Stop the broker while the client is sending, then restart it:

     In the broker window:
     ```
     ^C
     <broker stops>
+    ```
+    Check the client window to see that the client has entered a loop attempting to restart the sender.
+Then restart the broker:
+    ```
     ./scripts/start-broker.sh
     <broker starts>
     ```